 Also, it’s a pretty inexpensive destination.
 What else could you ask for?

-By Jillian Michelle from Adventure Dragon.
+By Jillian from Adventure Dragon.

 If you’re looking for a safe and stunning place for solo travel, I recommend you head to Boracay.

-The seven-kilometer-long island can be fully explored by foot in one trip, and there’s an endless amount of activities for every type of traveler.
+The seven-kilometer-long island can be fully explored by foot in one trip, and there’s an endless amount of must-do activities in Boracay for every type of traveler.
 For a panoramic view of all the beaches, you can climb a few staircases to the top of Mount Luho and be rewarded with a breathtaking glimpse of every spot in Boracay.